Kgosi-Motlogelwa/HyperionDev/Section A/review.md

 print(ob1.groupAnagrams(["eat", "tea", "tan", "ate", "nat", "bat"]))
 ```
 <!-- COMMENTS -->
 Your logic was pretty good and you were almost there.
-Here are some errors:<br>
+Here are some errors:<br><br>
 (1) Indentation on line 2.
 You've indented well everywhere else.
 Backspace line 2 to the left a couple of times.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;***Extra Note: As you may know, when coding it's often really small things like these you need to check when your stuck.
 Most IDE's will help you with indenting.
 Google linting.*** <br>
 (2) Forgot to add i to sorted() - sorted(i) on line 5. i being the word you wanted to sort in list strs.<br>